Ease of use

 Best for

-Individuals and teams that want one broad AI workspace for reasoning, research, writing, coding help, files, images, voice, and governed collaboration.
+Individuals and teams that want one polished workspace for conversation, research, creation, coding help, and delegated knowledge work.

 Not for